UPDATED: April 6, 2022

 The most significant factor determining how much you’ll pay over the life of a car loan is the Annual Percentage Rate (APR).
 This percentage is the amount of interest you’ll pay on the loan annually and fluctuates per borrower.

 Not everyone who walks into a dealership to buy a car will receive the same loan terms or APR.
 The factors that determine whether your APR is going to be higher or lower are things like:

 - Credit score: A higher credit score means you’re a more trustworthy borrower and banks tend to charge lower interest rates.
 Your credit score can affect the APR of the loan by up to 10%.
 If you have a low credit score, you can consider having someone co-sign the loan in an attempt to decrease the rate.

 - Length of the loan: A shorter loan (less than 60 months or 5 years) generally has a lower interest rate.
 Since lenders can recoup their money faster, it’s viewed as less risky.
-A longer loan (72 months) has less probability of being paid back in full, so the lender assumes more risk and passes that on with a slightly higher rate.
+A longer loan (72 months) carries more interest rate risk for the lender, so they pass that on with a slightly higher rate.

 - Down payment: A larger down payment means overall you’re borrowing less money.
-If you can decrease the amount financed, you’ll likely have access to lower interest rates on the new, smaller loan.
+If you can decrease the amount financed, its possible to have access to lower interest rates on the new, smaller loan.

 - Vehicle selection: It may seem counter-intuitive, but the interest rates on used vehicles tend to be higher than those on new ones.
 This is because it’s much harder to estimate the value of a used car.
 And used cars are more likely to lose value quickly due to issues over time.
 So lenders charge higher interest to recoup some of the value if you default, and they need to sell the car at a loss.